-We moved the gear and canoe along the path in 250-meter sections so that one of us would always have our stuff in sight. ( As if anyone would actually take the stuff!)
+We moved the gear and canoe along the path in 250-meter sections so that one of us would always have our stuff within view. ( As if anyone would actually take the stuff!)
 Standing at Booth Street with a canoe over my head and waiting for the light to turn green was a memorable portage moment.
-Max commented that all we’d need to do was trade in that canoe for a shopping cart and we could easily pass for two grizzled homeless geezers passing through the nation’s capital on their way to nowhere.
+Max commented that all we’d need to do was trade in our canoe for a shopping cart and we could easily pass for two grizzled homeless geezers passing through the nation’s capital on their way to nowhere.

 While putting this post together I googled my way to this image taken from the Peace Tower and looking back to where we put in our canoe after the portage around Chaudiere Falls.
 The red arrow shows the spot –

 Now Max set off to see exactly what a portage up the locks would involve.
 Meanwhile, I moved the gear another 100 meters along.
 And then in a flash – another intense and sustained torrential downpour, this one lasting perhaps thirty minutes.
-The bags were somewhat wet but with the canoe on top they were mostly sheltered.
-We got much more wet.
-We hadn’t even dried out from the first rain and now we were soaked again.
+The bags were somewhat wet but with the canoe on top, they were mostly sheltered.
+We got much wetter!
+We hadn’t even dried out from the first rain and now we were drenched again.
 This was not the end we had planned!